 By 2015, shortly after several procedures to safely remove a number of mercury-containing dental amalgams that I had been adversely reacting to since one of them cracked, I developed severe Electrohypersensitivity (EHS) which is ongoing, although I now mitigate the very worst effects through drastic lifestyle modifications and, mostly, EMF avoidance.
 By then, I had also developed severe all over body migraines, which at one point plagued me consistently for about a year, allodynia (burning skin) and a sort of generalised neuralgia centred on the nerves of my head (including face, jaw, teeth), stomach and pelvis, triggered by a multitude of stimuli.
 This was when the term Central Sensitivity Syndrome (CSS) first hit my vocabulary and I became interested in the vagus nerve.
 Again, through sheer determination and never loosing my faith that I could heal, I managed to get my all-over migraines mostly back under control but menopause hit me hard and chronic pain, fatigue and multiple sensitivities have continued.
 In 2018, the tinnitus that had been intermittent for several years became much more shrill and apparently permanent.

 That’s such a lot, isn’t it; like a long collection of labels.
-However, I have NEVER lost my determination to heal and, these days (at time of writing this update, January 2021), I am choosing to dispense with all the labels as I embark on a new healing protocol that I truly believe in – The Gupta Program – which draws together many of the healing approaches I have researched and tried over the years, into one powerful program with an extremely good recovery rates.
+However, I have NEVER lost my determination to heal and, these days, I am choosing to dispense with all the labels as I embark on a new healing protocol that I truly believe in – The Gupta Program – which draws together many of the healing approaches I have researched and tried over the years, into one powerful program with an extremely good recovery rates.
 The Gupta Program recommends replacing all such condition names with the simple description “I have a loop in the brain” (it makes me smile to call myself “loopy”), which is really what all of these conditions are, for all the fact that they result in some extremely real and life-affecting physical symptoms.
 For some time now, I have been a fervent believer in the human potential for neuroplasticity and The Gupta Program came to my attention as the answer to a prayer I had put out for the means to harness this as a tool for ultimate recovery.
 No doubt, I will be sharing about my experiences with the program in due course but, for now, I am fully committed to the program and prefer to concentrate on the process.

 When I first set out to create this health blog, several years ago, in a world already full to the brim with health blogs and social media accounts sharing lifestyle tips, I had just an inkling of the unique angle that I had to offer, born of my particular way of looking at things very broadly (you could say, outside of their “box”).
 This instinct pushed me forward to get started on the project, even when I had so many doubts and only the vaguest idea of what I had to say.